 Continue reading ›On July 17, 2023, Daniel M. King of Venice, California, was issued an AWC (Acceptance, Waiver, and Consent) by FINRA.
 In this disciplinary action, King was fined $10,000, suspended from associating with any FINRA member for two months, and ordered to pay $33,374.31 plus interest in restitution to a customer.
 This restitution is related to…

-Continue reading ›On July 17, 2023, FINRA issued an AWC (Acceptance, Waiver, and Consent), resulting in Spartan Capital broker Murat Kartal’s suspension from association with any FINRA (Financial Industry Regulatory Authority) member for 10 months.
-Kartal did not admit or deny the findings but consented to the sanctions.
-The findings revealed that Kartal engaged in unsuitable and…
+Continue reading ›On July 7, 2023, FINRA issued an AWC (Acceptance, Waiver, and Consent) sanctioning American Trust Investment Services’ broker John James Hoidas.
+Hoidas was assessed a deferred fine of $40,000 and suspended from association with any FINRA member in all capacities for 18 months.
+He did not admit or deny the findings but consented to the…

 Continue reading ›